 capable of transmitting.

-— If none of the above conditions is true, the CandidateMCSSet is the BSSBasicMCSSet parameter.
+— If none of the above conditions is true, the CandidateMCSSet is the combination of the BSSBasicMCSSet and the VHTBSSBasicMCSSet parameters.
 If

-the BSSBasicMCSSet parameter is empty, the CandidateMCSSet shall consist of the set of mandatory HT PHY MCSs.
+the combined parameter is empty, the CandidateMCSSet shall consist of

+-- the set of mandatory HT PHY MCSs, if the STA eliciting the response is an HT STA;

+-- the set of mandatory HT and VHT PHY MCSs, if the STA eliciting the response is an VHT STA.

 MCS values from the CandidateMCSSet that cannot be transmitted with the selected CH_BANDWIDTH